vincent-paing/cv/index.md

 ## Biography

-Been an active member in Android community for over 7 years, where 6 years was spent working at one of the largest software agency in Android.
-I have dabbled in all form of products from a simple textbook apps to advanced apps such as real time cinema booking systems.
+Been an active member in Android community for over 7 years, where 6 years was spent working as Android dev at one of the largest software agency in Myanmar.
+I have dabbled in all form of products from a simple textbook app to real time cinema booking systems.
 Started from an internship, and rose to lead the whole mobile development team, I have a belief that a long term investment will pay off in the end.

-On the development side, currently developing Android and iOS Apps, as well as managing the Gitlab CI/CD pipelines for deployment and testing of the app.
-I also do research on new trends and libraries and find ways to integrate if they seem fit for the projects.
+Regarding the experience with software development, I'm developing Android and iOS Apps, as well as managing the Gitlab CI/CD pipelines for deployment and testing of the app.

-On the management side, handling research and development of new technology stack, such as new Jetpack libraries, navigation architecture.. etc, analyzing technical difficulties and coming up with long-lasting solutions, mentoring and code reviews of my peers.
+As for the management, I'm currently handling research and development of new technology stack, such as Jetpack Compose, navigation architecture.. etc, analyzing technical difficulties and coming up with long-lasting solutions, mentoring and code reviews of my peers.

-Aside from my professional career, I also believe in contributing and giving back to the community.
-I run a [personal blog](https://medium.com/@aungkyawpaing), where I reguarly share technical knowlege as well as opinions on software devleopment, and [particpate as a speaker](https://speakerdeck.com/vincentpaing_) in local community events as well as global ones, such as Droidcon Phillipines, DroidYangon, Google DevFest, Developer Conference Myanmar, Barcamp Yangon and many more.
-Me and a friend of mine are also working on hosting the first ever Burmese Tech Podcast, [Techshaw](https://anchor.fm/techshaw), where we share knowledge about everything related to technology.
+Aside from my professional career, I believe in contributing and giving back to the community.
+And for that, I run a [personal blog](https://www.aungkyawpaing.dev/), where I regularly share technical knowledge as well as my opinions.
+Moreove, I do [particpate as a speaker](https://speakerdeck.com/vincentpaing_) in local community events as well as global ones, such as Droidcon Philippines, DroidYangon, Google DevFest, Developer Conference Myanmar, Barcamp Yangon and many more.
+Me and a friend of mine are also hosting the first ever Burmese Tech Podcast, [Techshaw](https://anchor.fm/techshaw), where we share knowledge about everything related to technology.
 Last, but not least, I also release tutorials at my [Youtube channel](https://www.youtube.com/c/AungKyawPaing) in Burmese language for local developers to learn about Android Development.

 ## Skill